ferrumnet/MultiSwap/contracts/multiswap-contracts/ominiReadme.md

   - `token` (address): The token address, or the special `NATIVE_CURRENCY` address for Ether.
   - `account` (address): The account whose balance is being queried.
 - **Returns:** `uint256` - The balance of the token or Ether for the specified account.
-- **Flow:** Checks if the token address matches `NATIVE_CURRENCY` to differentiate between a token balance query and an Ether balance query, using appropriate method calls.
+- **Behavior:** Checks if the token address matches `NATIVE_CURRENCY` to differentiate between a token balance query and an Ether balance query, using appropriate method calls.
-- **Effects:** Purely a read operation; does not modify state.

 #### _approveAggregatorRouter
 - **Purpose:** Approves a specified amount of a token for a router to handle, setting up for transactions such as swaps.